Virus-afflicted 2020 looks like 1918 despite science’s march

 Not once, historians say, did Wilson publicly speak about a disease that was killing Americans grotesquely and in huge numbers, even though he contracted it himself and was never the same after.
 Wilson fixated on America’s parallel fight in World War I like “a dog with a bone,” says John M. Barry, author of “The Great Influenza.”

-The suspected ground zero of the 1918 flu ranges from Kansas to China.
+The suspected ground zero of the Spanish flu ranges from Kansas to China.
 But it was clear to U.S. officials even in 1918 that it didn’t start in Spain.

 The pandemic took on Spain’s name only because its free press ambitiously reported the devastation in the disease’s early 1918 wave while government officials and a complicit press in countries at war — the U.S. among them — played it down in a time of jingoism, censorship and denial.